54: No Such Thing As Domesticated Furniture

 Safer.

-Three more tea deaths in Walpole Stove.
+Three more tea deaths in Walpole Stone.

-So, the single most downloaded paper in the history of the journal Is it PLOS Medicine PLOS?
+So the single most downloaded paper in the history of the journal, is it PLOS Medicine, P-LOS,

-Is the 2005 paper, Why Most Published Research Findings Are False?
+is the 2005 paper, Why Most Published Research Findings Are False.

-It's quite good, isn't it?
+Which is quite good, isn't it?

-So, there's a guy who's written a lot of studies about falsehoods in science, and his name is John Ioannidis.
+So there's a guy who's written a lot of studies about falsehoods in science, and his name is John Ioannidis.
+And as a boy, he was already doing research on research, as it were.

-And when he was was a child, he came up with a love numbers system to work out how affectionate he was about his own family.
+He was doing meta-research.
+And when he was a child, he came up with a love numbers system to work out how affectionate he was about his own family.

-But then a lot of people have said actually his statistics are a bit dubious as well.
+Yeah, he said basically that all the statistics in all these papers are a bit dubious, etc. But then a lot of people have said actually his statistics are a bit dubious as well.

 controversial.
+Yeah.

 I assume he was talking about like

-Because only positive results tend to be published and about 90% of studies that are done actually yield negative results which aren't as headline grabbing.
+Because only positive results tend to be published, and about 90% of studies that are done actually yield negative results, which aren't as headline-grabbing.

-And there are journals now which are like the Journal of Negative Results which is just people who have done experiments and gone, we found nothing.
+And there are journals now which are like the Journal of Negative Results, which is just people who have done experiments and gone, we found nothing.

 Nothing has been achieved here.